wangshijun/angular-crashcourse/slides/angular-views.md

 </ul>
 ```

-Data Binding, Views are projection of model states
+projection of model states on page